PauseAI/pauseai-website/src/posts/ai-x-risk-skepticism.md

 _This page is a summary of the [AI Risk Skepticism](https://arxiv.org/ftp/arxiv/papers/2303/2303.03885.pdf) article by Ambartsoumean & Yampolskiy._

+For other common objections, you should check [AISafety.info: Objections and responses](https://aisafety.info/questions/9TDI/Objections-and-responses) and [our introduction to x-risks](/xrisk).

 ## We'll have a long time to prepare

 - Skeptics claim AI progress is not as fast as some predict, and AGI is still far away.
 They point to past failed predictions and limitations of current AI systems.